 Burch is passionate about international politics in both Africa and Asia, and plans to offer courses on both regions in the near future.
-In the fall of 2013, he will be teaching a course on contemporary civil wars, with a focus on conflicts in Africa and the effects of U.S. counterinsurgency on countries such as Somalia, Yemen and Pakistan.
-His other course for the fall will use transnational criminal activities as a way of understanding international political economy and globalization.
+In the fall of 2013, he taught a course on contemporary civil wars, with a focus on conflicts in Africa and the effects of U.S. counterinsurgency on countries such as Somalia, Yemen and Pakistan.
+His other course for the fall used transnational criminal activities as a way of understanding international political economy and globalization.
 Topics to be covered in this class include piracy, human trafficking, drug smuggling and money laundering.
-In the future, he hopes to offer courses on international conflict, human security, migration and the survey course on international politics.
+In the fall of 2014, he will be teaching courses that look at security issues in East Asia , while also teaching his first Freshman Tutorial on how belief in conspiracy theories shapes the political process.
+In the future, he hopes to offer courses on international conflict, human security, migration, spies and the international politics of sports.
 He loves anything about international politics and welcomes course suggestions from the men at Wabash.

 When not teaching, Burch loves to travel; he and his wife, Barbara, have a goal of making it to every country in the world at least once (currently at sixty-eight).
 The two of them also plan to visit every national park in the United States and every major league baseball stadium.
 They both love college basketball and believe that the first two days of March Madness should be national holidays.